 When pairing jewellery with a suit, brooches is where you can truly let loose.
 Sitting proud and pompous on a suit jacket, pinned through the lapel or the tie, brooches are the ultimate way to convey a sense of personality before you even speak your first Hello.
 All major fashion and jewellery houses have a host of brooches to choose from, and they’re becoming more en vogue than ever.
 Decorative and dynamic, this is where you don’t hold back, and truly make a (men’s jewellery) statement.

-Also, Karl Lagerfeld has worn a brooch on his tie for years and it’s one of his most signature looks.
+Also, Karl Lagerfeld wore a brooch on his tie for years and it was one of his most signature looks.
 Enough said.

 This article first appeared on Lifestyle Asia Bangkok on 23 January 2019.